DanielTBonn/regex-gist/gist-template.md

 Note we can create a negative character group, or a bracket expression that excludes any character of a certain pattern, but including a carrot `^` inside the bracket expression at the beginning.
 Therefor the expression `[^aeiouAEIOU]` looks for any string that does NOT contain a vowel.

 The bracket expressions within our regex are whatever character classes or literals we choose to match placed inside of a two brackets `[]`.
-We already have plenty of experience with bracket expressions within our regex
+Bracket expressions match all characters that they include, meaning `[abc]` matches any a, b, or c character regardless of the length of the string (see `abracadabra` and `abaccaba`).
+For this example, we'll take a closer look at the bracket expression `[\da-z\.-]` in our regex.

 ### Greedy and Lazy Match